Thousands of people have seen their incomes reduce due to coronavirus, and will see them fall further when Universal Credit is cut in October.

 As well as reducing your outgoings, you should also check whether you’re entitled to any government support and benefits.

 For example, you may be eligible to claim Universal Credit, which is a benefit paid to people who are unable to work, or who are on low incomes and need a bit extra to make ends meet.
+Learn more about Universal Credit in our guide Everything you need to know about Universal Credit.

 The amount you’re entitled to will depend on your individual circumstances and is means-tested, so you won’t usually qualify if you have £16,000 or more in savings.